Illustration Clausewitz on horseback

 • Mobile Compatible •

-Clausewitz.com
+Clausewitz.com Corporate WebGraphics

 ad

-Clausewitz.com™ freely permits use of any graphic on the Clausewitz website not specifically identified as belonging to someone else, with the following exception and proviso: The image to the left (in all variations) is the Clausewitz.com corporate logo, which can be displayed only if the display includes a clear indication of its corporate identity, i.e., an embedded link to http//www.clausewitz.com and/or the clear label "Clausewitz.com."
+Clausewitz.com™ usually permits the use of any graphic on the Clausewitz website not specifically identified as belonging to someone else, with the following exception and proviso: The image to the left (in all variations) is the Clausewitz.com corporate logo, which can be displayed only if the display includes a clear indication of its corporate identity, i.e., an embedded link to https://clausewitz.com and/or the clear label "Clausewitz.com."
 This logo is based on a photo of the bronze bust of Clausewitz owned by the National War College, in Washington, DC.

 book cover, CLAUSEWITZ ON STRATEGY